This post was updated on June 1, 2021.

 - Custom: Fields that CRM users added

-On the left corner of the mapping page, you will see the drop-down menu with different types of filters.
+On the left corner of the mapping page, you will see the drop-down menu with different filters.
 You can filter records according to these filter types:

 - Mapped: The source CRM fields that were successfully mapped

 - Unmapped: The source CRM fields that are still unmapped

-- Custom: All custom fields that were added by CRM members
+- Custom: All custom fields that CRM members added

 - Native: All native fields that existed in source CRM from scratch

 Drop-down field mapping allows you to map dropdown fields between the source and target CRM.
-You will have to match the dropdown values/ picklist options in order to populate dropdowns in the target CRM with the correct values.
+You will have to match the dropdown values/ picklist options to populate dropdowns in the target CRM with the correct values.
 If there is no matching value in the target CRM dropdown field, you can create one or select the most appropriate existing one.

 This mode allows you to: